jonnymaserati/jonnymaserati.github.io/_posts/2022-05-26-a-modified-tortuosity-index.markdown

 ## Tolerances and Station Frequency
-As elluded to earlier, in an actual well survey (versus a planned survey), it is probable that the normal vectors of consecutive stations are ***not*** exactly equal, which will result in a highly discontinuitous well trajectory.
+As eluded to earlier, in an actual well survey (versus a planned survey), it is probable that the normal vectors of consecutive stations are ***not*** exactly equal, which will result in a highly discontinuous well trajectory.
 Further, the *md* interval between the trajectory stations (station frequency) is likely less regular for an as drilled well versus a planned well with e.g. a station every 30 meters or 100 feet.

-It's simple enough to add a tolerance to the `numpy.isclose` function that is used in [welleng] to calculate the continuity and the default [welleng] `rtol` and `atol` values are suprisingly coarse at 1.0 each, i.e. when subtracting the normal elements from one another, values less than 1.0 are considered *close* and return a *True* boolean.
+It's simple enough to add a tolerance to the `numpy.isclose` function that is used in [welleng] to calculate the continuity and the default [welleng] `rtol` and `atol` values are surprisingly coarse at 1.0 each, i.e. when subtracting the normal elements from one another, values less than 1.0 are considered *close* and return a *True* boolean.
 What this practically means is that we're really checking for sign changes in the normal vectors, i.e. switching from up to down or from left to right - some future optimization here may be warranted.

 ## Diagnostic Data
 The intent of this post is describe and walk through the implementation of the ***Modified Tortuosity Index*** so that it can be peer reviewed, replicated and tested.
 Diagnostic data is in [json] format for the worked examples is available [here](/assets/data/iscwsa-example-1-mti.json) to be used as diagnostic data for testing out your own implementation.